1.0 Policy Purpose

 -

-Actions designed to address an employee’s performance deficiencies or work-related misconduct through guidance to achieve acceptable performance standards.
+Actions designed to address deficiencies in an employee’s work performance through guidance to achieve acceptable performance standards.
 Performance Management may include counseling, coaching, Performance Improvement Plans (PIPs), or other appropriate forms of guidance.
-Examples of work performance issues that can be addressed through Performance Management include, but are not limited to:
+Examples of work performance deficiencies that can be addressed through Performance Management include, but are not limited to:

-- Inability to complete work assignments or correct errors in a reasonable amount of time;
+- Failure to complete work assignments accurately and in a timely manner;

-- Inability or unwillingness to learn new tasks or skills or to work collaboratively; or
+- Failure to perform tasks, learn necessary skills, or to work collaboratively; or

 5.0 Responsibilities

 Individuals to whom this policy applies are responsible for becoming familiar with and following this policy.
-University supervisors are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure compliance with it.
+University supervisors and employees with student oversight duties are responsible for promoting the understanding of this policy and for taking appropriate steps to help ensure and enforce compliance with it.

-Supervisors: Supervisors are expected to establish clear performance goals and address performance timely during the annual performance appraisal process.
-Supervisors will consult with UHR when performance falls below acceptable standards or when conduct violates University policies and procedures.
-Supervisors will issue a PIP when necessary to address performance concerns.
+Supervisors: Establish clear performance expectations and goals, review performance with the employee during the annual performance appraisal process, and address performance deficiencies in a timely manner.
+Consult with Employee and Labor Relations when performance falls below acceptable standards or when conduct violates University policies or procedures.
+Issue a PIP when necessary to address performance concerns.

-Employees: Employees are expected to seek clarification of performance goals when necessary.
-Employees will seek guidance from their supervisor when performance falls below acceptable standards or seek consultation from UHR to address inquiries in a PIP if the supervisor has not addressed those inquiries.
+Employees: Seek clarification of performance expectations and goals when necessary.
+Seek guidance from their supervisor when performance falls below acceptable standards or seek consultation from Employee and Labor Relations to address inquiries regarding a PIP if the supervisor has not addressed those inquiries.

-University Human Resources (UHR): UHR will provide consultation as necessary to address work performance, confirm whether conduct has violated University policies or procedures, or review a PIP to review and approve disciplinary action steps or an employment termination decision.
+UHR Employee and Labor Relations: Provide consultation as necessary to address work performance deficiencies, confirm whether conduct has violated University policies or procedures, review PIPs, and review and approve Corrective Discipline and employment termination decisions.

 6.0 Consequences for Violating this Policy